Linus Orri (Iceland)

 - jocelyn331

-- Jul 20
+- Jul 20, 2025

-- 1 min read
+- 2 min read

 Icelandic musician and composer Linus Orri is a passionate advocate for his country’s rich folk traditions.
 He also designed and built the world’s first electric langspil (Icelandic zither).
-Linus is a key figure in Iceland’s traditional music revival, having founded the Vaka Folk Festival, directed the video series Kyndilberar on Icelandic singing, and led youth-focused choirs and initiatives through his role with Kvæðamannafélagið Iðunn, a cultural society with a
+Linus is a key figure in Iceland’s traditional music revival, having founded the Vaka Folk Festival, directed the video series Kyndilberar on Icelandic singing, and led youth-focused choirs and initiatives through his role with Kvæðamannafélagið Iðunn, a cultural society with a mission to preserve, practice, and teach traditional Icelandic poetic–song forms.
+His work spans performance, research and instrument making, always with the aim of keeping Iceland’s ancestral music alive and evolving.

-Featured Song:
+Featured Songs:

 “Draumkvæði” (Dream Poem) is Linus Orri’s arrangement of a traditional Icelandic ballad passed down through oral tradition.
-Versions of the song can be found throughout Western Europe, but this Icelandic variant focuses on a scene where a woman asks her stepmother to interpret her dream in exchange for a golden chest.
+Versions of the song can be found throughout Western Europe, but this Icelandic variant featured on Putumayo's Dream World, focuses on a scene where a woman asks her stepmother to interpret her dream in exchange for a golden chest.
 What follows is a sequence of images that the stepmother then interprets but, in the end, she declines the reward.
 “Beautifully sings the swan / in the long summer season / I dreamed of the moon / shining over all of Scania / My fair lily.”

 Featured on: